-We have a very special feature today.
-This is Mr. Brian Davies.
-Many of you have probably already heard of him—Mr. Davies has been on the front lines of animal activism since the 1950s.
+Many of you have probably already heard Brian Davies—a pioneer on the front lines of animal activism since the 1950s.

 Over the past five years I've been writing extensively about animals, so needless to say, I have run into Mr. Davies' name many times.
 By the end of this feature, you're probably going to be asking yourself the same question I always ask myself when I read about him, "How did one man accomplish so much for animals all over the world?"